dezarto/Brute-Force-Cryptanalysis-of-Caesar-Cipher/README.md

 - **Brute-force decryption**: Attempts all possible Caesar Cipher shifts (1 to 26) to decrypt the message.
 - **Word detection**: Uses a dictionary of common words to verify the decrypted message.
 - **Automatic key detection**: If the correct key is found, it prints the key and the decrypted message.
+- **words.txt File**: There are 461392 words in the words.txt file.
 ## Compilation and Execution

 ### Compilation: